 - Default value – Fields on time entries start out as empty unless you prefill them with some default value

 - Project overrides – You can override a field’s visibility and default value by project

-For example, you can set a field as non-editable by regular user and visible only on certain projects.
-Or, you can make some field invisible and set default value on projects so each time entry have its project metadata.
+For example, you can set a field as non-editable by regular users and visible only on certain projects.
+Or, you can make some field invisible and set a default value on projects so each time entry has its project metadata.

 Entries have that field with an empty value, which can be updated only via API

 All entries inherit metadata from a workspace or project (e.g. workspace name, project ID)

 Admins edit time entries of others so users can later see the status of their entries (e.g. admin indicate time was paid out)